WeObserve/OpenDataChallenge-CitSciManager-Alpha-version/README.md

-# sarjom
+# Sarjom

-Sarjom is the name given to the tree Shorea robusta in the ho language
+Name : Sarjom is the name given to the tree Shorea robusta in the ho language.